katebry/golden-shoe-store/README.md

 # golden-shoe-store

+Clone this repo using the `git clone` command.

 Run `npm install` in the root of the folder.

-You may need to navigate into the `/frontend` and `/backend` folders to install the relevant dependencies.
+You may need to navigate into the `/frontend` folder to install the relevant dependencies.

-To seed the database with the product data: `npm run dataImport`.
+Back in the root, to seed the database with the product data: `npm run dataImport`.

-To run both the frontend and backend servers: `npm run dev` in root.
+To run both the frontend and backend servers: `npm run dev`.

 You may need to update the `proxy` script in the `frontend/package.json` dependent on which port you have the db configured to.

 Please create a `.env` file using the `example.env.js` as a template.
 I will send you the required content.

-To test the Email service, please enter your email address into the Form - you should receive a mock e-mail response from the "Golden Shoe" team.
+To test the Email service, please enter your email address into the Form on the `Contact Us` section of the website - you should receive an e-mail response from the "Golden Shoe" team.

 # TODO: